sunnydubey1111/sunnydubey1111/README.md

 `☕ Senior Java Engineering Professional | 🏗️ Transitioning into Software Architecture | 🤖 AI Engineering | 🔬 AI Researcher`

 **14+ years in Java and enterprise software development.
-Currently transitioning in Software Architect roles while expanding into AI engineering and independent AI research.**· 📍 Pune, India
+Currently transitioning in Software Architect roles while expanding into AI engineering and AI research.**· 📍 Pune, India

 ## ⌨️ What I Do